yakconsulting/spidersoftdev.github.io/content/posts/2013-12-03-top-screen-resolutions.md

   - browser

 ---
 Quite often we are asking this simple question.
 Where we can answer for that ?
-On this website: <a href="http://gs.statcounter.com/" target="_blank">gs.statcounter.com</a>
+On this website: [gs.statcounter.com](http://gs.statcounter.com/)